-Do prenuptial agreements matter in practice?
-The question has been intensely debated in the literature.
+has been intensely debated in the literature.
 Prenuptial contracts do exist in many countries, and there is a reasonable expectation that their clauses will be enforced by the courts if and when divorce takes place.
 Still, most marriages do not use a prenuptial.
 The interpretation of this empirical fact is ambiguous: it may mean either that individuals are unable to write them (although it is not clear why), or that they do not need formal agreements of this type, presumably because the commitment devices already available are sufficient.
 An alternative explanation is that the optimal prenuptial contract should in principle be contingent on some variables (e.g. the match quality) that may not be observable by a third party.

-Divorce and public goods As discussed in Section 2.1, public goods are a source of gains from marriage.
+Divorce and public goods As discussed in Section 1.1, public goods are a source of gains from marriage.
 In case of divorce, however, they raise specific issues that have often been overlooked by the literature.
-Some commodities are publicly consumed during marriage but not after divorce; for instance, spouses typically share housing while married but not once separated.
-But other "goods" remain public even after divorce.
+Some commodities are publicly consumed during marriage but not after divorce; for instance, spouses typically share housing while married but not once separated.35 But other "goods" remain public even after divorce.
 Children expenditures are a typical example: most divorcees keep contributing to child costs.

-One might posit that after a divorce, decisions on public goods are made in a non-cooperative way: parents keep contributing to children expenditures, but simply stop taking into account the resulting impact on the utility of the ex-spouse.
-Cooperation would thus be a characteristic of the marital relationship, and would stop after its dissolution.
-This approach, however, is fraught with serious difficulties.
-Technically, non-cooperative decisions regarding a public good generate a private contribution game, as studied by Bergstrom, Blume, and Varian (1986) and Browning, Chiappori, and Lechene (2010).
-Such games admit only two types of equilibria.
-In the first type, one individual stops contributing to the public good.
-In the second type, both agents contribute, and the corresponding equilibrium exhibits an income pooling property: transfers between ex-spouses have no impact on individual (public and private) consumptions.
+At first glance, it would seem natural to posit that after a divorce, decisions on public goods are made in a non-cooperative way: while each parent keeps contributing to children expenditures, each of them simply stops taking into account the impact on the utility of the ex-spouse.
+In this view, cooperation would be a characteristic of the marital relationship, and would stop after its dissolution.
+This approach, however, is fraught with difficulties.
+Non-cooperative decisions regarding a public good generate a private contribution game.
+In a classic paper, Bergstrom, Blume, and Varian (1986) considered a model with a unique public and a unique private good.
+They showed that the private contribution game can admit only two types of equilibria.
+In the first type, a corner solution obtains: one individual totally stops contributing to the public good, which is entirely funded by the ex-partner.
+Such situations do exist-typically, the mother takes care of the children without any help from the father.
+They can hardly be considered as the norm however, let alone the only possible outcome.